openwallet-foundation-labs/sd-jwt-kotlin/README.md

 **Note: The current version is not yet available on Maven Central.
 It will probably be published under the version 0.1.0**

+**The current SNAPSHOT version can be found in [this repository](https://s01.oss.sonatype.org/content/repositories/snapshots/org/sd-jwt/sd-jwt-kotlin/).**

 *build.gradle*
 ```groovy
 plugins {